NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 <a name="native-cpp-packages"></a>
 ### Native C++ packages

 Visual Studio C++ projects can use native C++ NuGet packages.
-Installing these packages enables the **Manage NuGet Packages** context-menu command, introduces a `native` target framework, and provides MSBuild integration.
+Installing these packages enables the **Manage NuGet Packages** context-menu command, exposes a `native` target framework, and provides MSBuild integration.

-To find native packages on [nuget.org](https://www.nuget.org/packages), search by using `tag:native`.
+To find native packages on nuget.org/packages, search by using `tag:native`.
 Such packages typically provide *.targets* and *.props* files, which NuGet imports automatically when adding the packages.

 ## Evaluate packages

 The best way to evaluate a package's usefulness is to try it out.
 You take a dependency on a package when you use it, so you must make sure it's robust and reliable.
 However, installing a package and directly testing it is time-consuming.
-You can learn a lot about a package's quality by using the information on the package's page at nuget.org.
+You can learn a lot about a package's quality by using the information on the package's page at nuget.org/packages.

-- The **Prefix Reserved** checkmark next to the package ID on the packages listing and the package page means the package owners have applied for and been granted a [reserved package ID prefix](../nuget-org/id-prefix-reservation.md).
+- The **Prefix Reserved** checkmark next to the package ID on the packages list and the package page means the package owners have applied for and been granted a [reserved package ID prefix](../nuget-org/id-prefix-reservation.md).
 To meet the [ID prefix reservation criteria](../nuget-org/id-prefix-reservation.md#id-prefix-reservation-criteria), package owners must clearly identify themselves and their packages.

   ![Screenshot that shows Prefix Reserved on a package's page.](media/prefix-reserved.png)